Kozer2/Reading-Notes/Reading-426.md

 # Razer vs MVC
 MVC is older and more established
-While Razer is new, there is not yet much adapation
+While Razer is new, there is not yet much adaptation